Treboder/SelfHealingDeploymentRoulette/README.md

 Thanks for the hint, but I do not use the Udacity credentials, instead use my personal.
 Any other ideas?
 Since the auto-scaler is not ready yet, I increased the pods semi-automated via terraform.
+Please find the screenshot with increased number of nodes under bloaty_nodes_increased_manually.png.
-Please find the screenshot of all working nodes under bloaty_pods_increased.png
+Please find the screenshot of all working nodes under bloaty_pods_with_additional_nodes.png

 Observability
+Identified the hello-world app as the most demanding one, then removed from the cluster.
+Please check the screenshots with the metrics k8s_metrics_before.png and k8s_metrics_after.png.

 Diagramming

 ## Getting Started